ManaliKaswa/Words-within-a-word-game-in-C-/README.md

 Problem Statement: Find words from any given word.

-A simple beginner project in C++ ,console-based.
+A simple beginner project in C ,console-based.